marcanuy/simpleit.rocks/docs/web/_posts/2016-11-10-automatically-tweet-new-blog-posts-based-in-rss.md

 ### Schedule posts

-We set up a cron job to check for new posts every a certain amount of time, in this case every hour.
+We set up two cron jobs, one to download new posts in each feed, in this case every hour, and another one that will tweet one of each post when we execute it, so it can be good to set it up with for example, 15 minutes between each run.
 We enter the crontab editor:

 <pre class="shell">
 <samp>